hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/workspaces.md

 [//]: # (TODO provide link to the ServicePortal)

 ### Life time
-A workspace has a default live time of one year.
+We want to prevent dead, hanging workspaces.
+Therefore, a workspace has a default live time of one year.
 A notification will be send before the project expires.
-A yearly extension can be requested in the service portal.
+An extension can be requested any time for another year with few clicks in the service portal:

 [//]: # (TODO provide link to the ServicePortal)